FILTER8/ai-punks/README.md

 Current Status
 This project is a hackathon prototype, demonstrating the core functionality of an on-chain AI NFT agent.
 It includes basic minting, collection analytics, and holder queries.
 Some known issues (e.g., errors in app/page.tsx, mcp-server/ files) are being addressed in ongoing development.
 The project successfully showcases a new user experience where collectors interact with the blockchain in a playful, AI-driven way.
 Next Steps
-AI Punks is just scratching the surface of what’s possible with on-chain AI agents.
+THe Medalists are just scratching the surface of what’s possible with on-chain AI agents.
 Future iterations will expand the project’s capabilities:

 User-Driven Art Creation:

 Enable users to influence pixel art creation through interactive inputs, with the final image assembled fully on-chain.
-Store art data on-chain, combining user inputs to generate unique Medalists, showcasing the Shape ecosystem’s creative potential.
+Store art data on-chain, combining user inputs to generate unique Ai.Punks, showcasing the Shape ecosystem’s creative potential.

 Enhanced AI Agent:

-Expand the AI’s capabilities to navigate the broader Web3 space, such as querying other NFT collections or blockchain data.
-Integrate advanced AI models for dynamic responses and personalized collector experiences.
+Expand the AI’s capabilities to navigate the broader Collections and Trait minting on the Ai-Punks Integrate advanced AI models for dynamic responses and personalized collector experiences.

 Improved User Experience:

 Refine the chat interface with more intuitive commands and visual feedback.
-Add support for multi-chain interactions beyond Shape Mainnet.

-Scalability and Optimization:

-Optimize mcp-server/ APIs for performance and reliability.
-Address current errors (e.g., in app/page.tsx:152, mcp-server/get-collection-nft-count.ts:82) to ensure a robust deployment.

 Community Engagement: